Synchronized Bimodal Amplitude Patterns in Heterogeneous Oscillatory Media -- Experiment and Theory: Experiment with Electrochemical Silicon Dissolution System

 The degree of global coupling is controlled by the value of the external resistor, $R_{\rm ext}$, which is connected in series with the electrode.
 The potential drop across the resistor depends on the total current through the electrode.
 It modulates the effective potential drop, $U_{\rm eff}$, which in turn determines the local currents, $j_{\rm loc}(\vec{x})$.
 If we denote the applied potential as $U_{\rm app}$, $U_{\rm eff}$ is given by

 where the integration runs over the electrode area, $A$.
 The electrode area was $A = 14.52 \,\rm mm^2$ in all measurements.
-As the local current is a function of $U_{\rm eff}$, the external resistor induces a global coupling.
+In this system, the local electrochemical reaction is mediated by holes in the valence band, and the formation of patterns is known to be governed by the horizontal motion of the holes on the surface of the electrode, resulting from a reaction–diffusion–migration equation with an additional nonlinear, nonlocal term (see Eq.
+(5) in the Supplementary Material of Ref.~\cite{Patzauer.2021}).
+Therefore, the local density of the holes, controlled by $U_{\rm eff}$, is globally coupled through the external resistor as indicated in equation~\eqref{eq:resitanceGC}.
 The higher the resistance, the stronger the global coupling.
 We use $R = R_{\rm ext}\cdot A \,\rm [k\Omega cm^2]$ to quantify the global coupling intensity hereafter.
 To keep the local reaction rate practically independent of the strength of the global coupling, we adjusted $U_{\rm app}$ such that $U_{\rm eff}$ was always in the same range.
 More precisely, $R_{\rm ext}$ was changed in $3 \,\rm k\Omega$ increments and at each step $U_{\rm app}$ was increased by $0.13 \,\rm V$.
+In each step, the parameter was kept constant for 400~s after the initial transient period.
 The following table shows the pairs of investigated parameters $R$ and $U_{\rm app}$.